 Long Term Care Compliance Institute

 The LTC Institute is a scalable product designed specifically for the LTC community.
-Regardless of the size of your community or the number of programs offered within it, we have a Compliance Program design for your organization that is appropriately scaled and affordable.
+Regardless of the size of your community or the number of programs offered within it, Clark Hill has a compliance program design for your organization that is appropriately scaled and affordable.

-Every participant in the LTC Compliance Institute can have trust, and confidence in, the strength of Clark Hill’s team supporting the Institute.
-Comprised of attorneys with well over 200 years in healthcare experience, former Assistant United States Attorneys, and a former Assistant State Attorney General, the Institute not only has the subject matter experts that participants need, but the on-the-ground experience participants depend on.
+Every participant in the LTC Compliance Institute can have trust, and confidence in, the strength of our team supporting the Institute.
+Comprised of attorneys with more than 200 years in healthcare experience, former Assistant United States Attorneys, and a former Assistant State Attorney General, the Institute has the subject matter experts that participants need and the on-the-ground experience participants depend on.

 Participants in the Institute shall also receive the following benefits:

-For more information about the benefits of the Long Term Care Compliance Institute and how the team at Clark Hill can assist your organization with developing and implementing an effective Compliance Program, please contact any member of our team at 1-800-949-3120.
+For more information about the benefits of the Long Term Care Compliance Institute and how our team can assist your organization with developing and implementing an effective compliance program, please contact any member of our team at 1-800-949-3120.

 Tracks regulatory developments for health care industry clients to provide early warning of significant new regulations or risks to a company's business, particularly concerning issues relating to FIFRA compliance for chemicals which claim to reduce Ebola, norovirus, and other viruses that are unlikely to have been explicitly testing in the original pesticide registration process